Accounting Cost-Volume-Profit Analysis

 Q = 5,000 units

-The company will have nor loss or gain if it sells 5,000 units (or sales amount to $25,000).
+The company will have neither loss nor gain if it sells 5,000 units (or sales amount to $25,000).
 We can check the correctness of our calculation as follows:

-which is exactly what we were trying to determine (zero profit).
+This is what we were trying to prove (i.e., zero profits).

-If sales fall below that amount, Friends Corporation will have a loss and if sales increase above that amount, Friends Corporation will generate profit.
-We will see more about generating loss or profit further.
+If sales fall below that amount, Friends Company will have a loss; if sales increase above that amount, Friends Company will generate a profit.
+We will see more later about generating a loss or profit.